On Wednesday, November 20, 2013, we’re revealing it all.

 Four Seasons Hotel […]

 Earlier this month, I attended a political law and compliance seminar hosted by the local office of McKenna Long & Aldridge LLP.
 The focus was on ethics and compliance specifically in regard to lobbying and working with governmental agencies.
-One of the firm’s partners spoke […]
+One of the firm’s partners spoke about the need for internal processes and controls so […]

 Don’t do anything you wouldn’t want to see on the front page of tomorrow’s newspaper.